Thursday, November 28, 2024

 The documents referred to in the conversation are available on request.

-And, a thank you to everyone that has supported ORI's mission and efforts.
-Experiences like this, coming out of non-technical and unprofessional motives, can definitely harm people that aren't ready for them or don't have support.
+Thank you to the many people that have supported ORI's mission and efforts.
+Experiences like this, coming out of non-technical and unprofessional motives, can definitely harm folks that aren't ready for them or don't have support.
 Others have not be as fortunate as ORI in avoiding harm.

 Merit, ethics, and consistently good results can win in the end.
 Stay true to doing the right thing regardless of temporary setbacks.